-Carbon is a key element in multiple social, ecological, physical, and infrastructural realms including croplands, grasslands, forests, industry, transportation, buildings, and other structures (see Ch.
-3-10, beginning on p.
-110).
+Carbon is a key element in multiple social, ecological, physical, and infrastructural realms including croplands, grasslands, forests, industry, transportation, buildings, and other structures (Ch.
+3-10).
 As described in this report, North American social and economic activities, practices, and infrastructures significantly affect the carbon cycle.
-Energy use predominantly involves burning carbon-based fuels (see Ch.
-3: Energy Systems, p.
-110), but society also uses carbon in other less obvious ways such as food and buildings.
-Carbon is thus embedded in social life (see Ch.
-6: Social Science Perspectives on Carbon, p.
-264), and widespread variations in everyday activities result in carbon emissions that cause ripples of intended and unintended social and biophysical effects.
+Energy use predominantly involves burning carbon-based fuels (Ch.
+3: Energy Systems), but society also uses carbon in other less obvious ways such as food and buildings.
+Carbon is thus embedded in social life (Ch.
+6: Social Science Perspectives on Carbon), and widespread variations in everyday activities result in carbon emissions that cause ripples of intended and unintended social and biophysical effects.

 Not only are all parts of the carbon cycle tightly interlinked, they also interact with climate and society in complex ways that are not fully understood (see Figure ES.6, p.
-33, and Ch.
-18: Carbon Cycle Science in Support of Decision Making, p.
-728).
+17, and Ch.
+18: Carbon Cycle Science in Support of Decision Making).
 Given this complexity, a systems approach can provide valuable assistance in identifying mechanisms to reduce carbon emissions to the atmosphere.
 Such an approach examines carbon comprehensively, holistically, and from an interdisciplinary viewpoint and considers social, economic, and environmental factors as highlighted in examples that follow.